Chapter 2: Hello World app

 models.pystay in sync

 models.pyis where we define our database models, which Django automatically translates into database tables

-tests.pyis for unit tests in our app
+tests.pyis for our app-specific tests

 views.pyis where we handle the request/response logic for our Web app